beltransen/velo2cam_gazebo/README.md

 # Gazebo models (need to be moved to ~/.gazebo/models/) so that they can be inserted in Gazebo worlds
 This repository includes several sensors and calibration target models to evaluate the performance of extrinsic calibration of lidar-camera pair in the Gazebo Simulator.

+Note: The models included in this repository were designed for evaluating the LIDAR-camera calibration algorithm described in [1], whose code is provided in *https://github.com/beltransen/velo2cam_calibration*

 Sensors:

 * Bumblebee XB3 Camera (Left - center only)